WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 38. How to handle database connection in Node.js?

 - Database connections in Node.js are managed using drivers like MySQL and libraries like Mongoose for MongoDB.

+## 39. How to read command line arguments in Node.js?

+- Use the process.argv array to access command-line arguments passed when running a Node.js application.